rob-luke/AuditoryStimuli.jl/paper.md

 A large portion of stimulus signals for auditory research are generated with privately shared code fragments, without version control or efficient means of reporting errors.
 As such, this package provides a documented and version-controlled open-source framework for generating auditory stimuli.
+And includes an issue tracker and means to submit code improvements.

 `AuditoryStimuli.jl` is specifically developed for real-time audio research applications.
 A variety of software packages already exist for controlling the presentation of traditional block-design psychoacoustic experiments [@psychopy2; @pychoacoustics; @Schönwiesner2021],